coderefinery/mma/_episodes/06-fortran-c.md

     return 4.0*num_inside/float(num_points)
 ```

+### Questions

-Does it converge to the right number?
+- Does it converge to the right number?
+- Why is there no `math.sqrt` in the code?

 ---